top of page

 AMENITY CENTER

-A continuous steel structure and roofline unites the two separated Clubhouse and Poolhouse spaces around a secured exterior breezeway.
+A continuous steel structure and roofline unites the separated Clubhouse and Poolhouse spaces around a secured exterior breezeway.
 Here, occupants from either space or those entering from the residential community can access the pool without entering the Amenity Center.

 A portico on the East face is nestled alongside the outdoor pool and provides shaded seating as well as a second entrance directly from the main Community / Party space.
 To the pool's north, swimmers can access public restrooms, showers, and storage lockers.
 The portico on the West face provides seating and coverage immediately adjacent to visitor parking.